AriFordsham/GHCWiki/explicit-type-application.md

 In this case it is really ambiguous what the pattern means.
-For these cases we have the following workaround:
+For these cases we suggest the following workaround:

 ```wiki
 f :: Int -> forall a. a